-2.20 Staff Supervision (including students and volunteers)
+2.19 Staff Supervision (including students and volunteers)

 To ensure that all staff are alert to any issues for concern, staff receive regular training and updates in safeguarding and child protection through a range of training and supervision activities.
-This includes both formal and informal supervision, annual appraisals, staff meetings and access to SSCP approved training.
-Individual supervision offers staff an opportunity to receive coaching to improve their practice with children and address any issues resulting in poor performance.
+This includes annual appraisals, staff meetings and access to SSCP approved training.
+Supervision offers staff an opportunity to receive coaching to improve their practice with children and address any issues resulting in poor performance.
 Individual supervision also provides a safe space in which to raise any concerns they may have about the conduct of other adults connected with the setting.